-A. "Trailer park" defined: As used in Section 7-9-53 NMSA 1978 and regulations thereunder, a "trailer park" is any facility where a manufactured home or recreational vehicle is or may be parked, which facility is operated by a person:

-(1) who offers space for one or more manufactured homes or recreational vehicles, either with or without manufactured homes or recreational vehicles located thereon, for rent or hire; and

-(2) who provides any of the customary services or facilities for those lodgers, guests, roomers or others who occupy manufactured homes, such as: utilities, garbage service, telephone service, cleaning service, protection service or ground keeping.
+- L. "Trailer park" means any facility where a manufactured home or recreational vehicle is or may be parked, which facility is operated by a person: - (1) who offers space for one or more manufactured homes or recreational vehicles, either with or without manufactured homes or recreational vehicles located thereon, for rent or hire; and - (2) who provides any of the customary services or facilities for those lodgers, guests, roomers or others who occupy manufactured homes, such as: utilities, garbage service, telephone service, cleaning service, protection service or ground keeping.